 It doesn’t require a lot of power

-An open-air subwoofer is more efficient than one that uses air.
+A free air subwoofer is more efficient than one that uses air.
 It moves air faster than an enclosed sub.
 It requires less power from your car amp than an enclosed, subwoofer with the same size and power rating.

 The bass is not tight